getsentry/sentry-docs/src/collections/_documentation/clientdev/overview.md

   sentry_key=<public api key>,
   sentry_secret=<secret api key>
 ```

+The `secret_secret` must only be included if a secret key portion was contained in the DSN.
+Future versions
+of the protocol will fully deprecate the secret key.

 {% capture __alert_content -%}
 You should include the SDK version string in the User-Agent portion of the header, and it will be used if `sentry_client` is not sent in the auth header.